xoredtwice/vie/doc/uc.md

 	> "We now would like to show that a real voting system securely emulates this ideal functionality.
 To this purpose, we use the notion of secure emulation, as proposed in the universally composable (UC) security framework [12], or in the reactive simulatability framework [13] for instance." ([PDF](https://drops.dagstuhl.de/opus/volltexte/2008/1297/pdf/07311.deMarneffeOlivier.Paper.1297.pdf))

+- [[2010] Split-ballot voting: Everlasting privacy with distributed trust](https://dl.acm.org/doi/10.1145/1698750.1698756)

+	> "We formally prove the security of the protocol in the Universal Composability framework, based on number-theoretic assumptions...." ([PDF](https://www.wisdom.weizmann.ac.il/~naor/PAPERS/split.pdf))

 - [[2010] Universally Composable NIZK Protocol in an Internet Voting Scheme](https://link.springer.com/chapter/10.1007/978-3-642-22444-7_10)

 	> "We use the Universally Composable (UC) framework to evaluate our Non-Interactive Zero-Knowledge (NIZK) protocol for verifying the validity of the ballot in an Internet voting scheme. ..."